Stereo-Boy/chopin_toolbox/README.md

 ![a figure showing the interaction plot](example_figures/results_interaction.png) Note that the interaction plot code works only with a grouping variable with two levels (at the moment).

+## Benjamini-Hochberg procedure
+The Benjamini-Hochberg procedure is a method for controlling the False Discovery Rate (FDR) in multiple hypothesis testing.
+In the context of statistical hypothesis testing, when you are conducting multiple tests simultaneously, the likelihood of making at least one Type I error (rejecting a true null hypothesis) increases.
+The FDR is the expected proportion of false discoveries among all rejected hypotheses.

+Here is a step-by-step explanation of the Benjamini-Hochberg procedure:
+* Sort p-values: Begin by sorting the p-values obtained from your individual hypothesis tests in ascending order.
+* Assign ranks: Assign ranks to the sorted p-values.
+The smallest p-value gets a rank of 1, the second smallest gets a rank of 2, and so on.
+* Calculate critical value: Choose a pre-specified FDR level, denoted as alpha, which is the maximum acceptable proportion of false discoveries., typically 0.05.
+The critical value (c) is calculated as c = alpha*rc/m where rc is the rank of the largest p-value that still satisfies the condition p ≤ alpha*r/m for all equal or smaller ranks, and m is the total number of tests.
+* Reject hypotheses: Reject all null hypotheses corresponding to p-values smaller than or equal to the critical value c.

+By controlling the FDR, the Benjamini-Hochberg procedure allows you to balance between finding a sufficient number of true positives and minimizing the number of false positives among the rejected hypotheses.
+It's important to note that the Benjamini-Hochberg procedure assumes that the tests are independent or positively dependent.
+If there are strong negative dependencies, other procedures like the Benjamini-Yekutieli procedure may be more appropriate.

 ## Authors
 Adrien Chopin, 2023
 The code is mostly made of codes from other people: